harrietc52/tm470_tma03/Report.md

 Table xx: Version 3 of Mosco prioritisation (Appendix xx, version 1 and 2)

-## Appendix 3

-2nd questionaire

-timeline/tasks/calendar

 ## Appendix 4

-how project is based  off

-**domain**
-had an allotment for 4 years, verying suggest, lots of tips. where the main questions were around "when", not what or where. (ref allotment book, month by month)

-**TM354** software development - following the course material, specifically case study. as a waterfall approach. becan with domain research, requirments, modelling, design, analysis,  now implementation. database design? design and software implementation project typically focus on a problem which can be solved with a simple software application process and modelling techniques for the design, architecture and testing of software solutions UML techniques waterfall vs Agile development collection of requirements the development of a design with appropriate research the development of a complete or partial software solution or suggestions for implementation evaluation of the design and software if produced (stakeholders)
-Scope: if problem is large, identify a smaller component which can be solved in isolation, providing significant value Projects will typically build in evaluation of the design, the software product and the method used to build it architectures and design patterns.
-Make use of the Gang of Four book  (Gamma et al, 1995) and Shaw and Garlan (1996) Evaluating and using testing methods.
-Evaluate test techniques such as test-driven development for your project: what benefits do they bring?
-A discussion of quality attributes and trade-offs within the developed system. testing/ tactics

-**TM352**
-mobile development,
-web services and architecture
-web security issues
-web application design, accessibility and interaction standards and their role mobile application design and development approaches to mobile application development

-**Place of work**
-multiple projects in Rails with both relational and non-realtional databases. here, used mysql for relational becuasse… this includes rest api in JSON also worked on projects using Vue Javascript front end framework. this is first project using react and mobile development

-## Appendix 5
-EDI and LSE&P issues

-## Appendix 6

 software development lifecycle comparison